 - Experimenting with new and emerging small scale sustainable growing methods

-- Propagating Sussex apple trees for planting out in community gardens all around Sussex, AND we have a perennial nursery where hardy low maintenance plants are grown and sold to generate funds for the Plot
+- Propagating Sussex apple trees for community orchards, AND we have a perennial nursery where hardy low maintenance plants are grown and sold to generate funds for the Plot

 - Sharing.
 We open the plot to Forest Schools, for tours and activities with students, at Stanmer Organics, Apple Day and Permaculture Open days, and it is used in several of the Brighton Permaculture Trust courses and workshops.

 Take a look at this video made with our friends at Unite the Beat: Sounds and rhythms foraged from the plot edited with songs and poems performed by our volunteers to promote the hands-on experience of volunteering and learning about sustainable growing